YCChenVictor/blog-frontend/src/posts/software/react/main.md

 ### API

-React uses HTTP requests to communicate with APIs and obtain data that can be rendered dynamically in the user interface.
-This allows for interactive and responsive web applications.
-For more information, please refer to [api]
+React can communicate with backend APIs through HTTP requests to obtain data for dynamic rendering, enabling interactive and responsive web applications when used in conjunction with libraries like `Axios` or the `fetch` API.
+For more information, please refer to [api](/blog/software/react/api).

 ### Assets